-There are two basic types of felting-wet and dry.
+There are two basic types of felting: wet and dry.
 Wet felting is something you may have done by mistake to your favorite sweater.
-This involves water, soap and some gentle agitation during which the fibers interlock with other fibers.
+This involves water, soap, and some gentle agitation during which the fibers interlock with other fibers.
 And in the case of your sweater, it shrank!
 Unfortunately, the process cannot be reversed!
-However, now that the fabric is tightly meshed together, you can cut it into pieces and make cute little ornaments to remind you of your once-favorite sweater.
+Now that the fabric is tightly meshed together, you can cut it into pieces and make cute little ornaments to remind you of your once-favorite sweater.

 The technique of dry, or hand needle felting, we are looking at today apparently came about in the 1980’s.
 Two artists, David and Eleanor Stanwood, began creating needle felted objects by hand.
-(Isn’t it wonderful that new art forms are still being created during our life time?
-Do you suppose that some day in the future, there will be someone writing about the ancient art of needle felting?)
-Okay, let’s get back on topic.
-(In my defense, I have a sore throat and I think the cough syrup has affected my ability to stay on task!)
+Isn’t it wonderful that new art forms are still being created during our life time?
+Do you suppose that some day in the future, there will be someone writing about the ancient art of needle felting?

 Your work basket is going to look a lot different for needle felting.
 Here are the essentials:

-FIBERS and FABRIC: The fibers used for needle felting must be 100-percent wool.
-(However, you can use other fibers as embellishments as shown later.)
+Fibers and Fabric: The fibers used for needle felting must be 100-percent wool.
+You can use other fibers as embellishments as shown later.
 We are used to our threads and fibers being "finished", either twisted or spun or something.
-However, for this technique we will be using fibers that haven’t been made into yarns and threads yet.
+This technique uses fibers that haven’t been made into yarns and threads yet.
 The most common is called roving.
 This is a long piece of wool that has been cleaned and carded.
 Carding makes all the fibers go in one direction.
 It would only need to be spun now to become yarn.
 But we want it in this "loose" state.

 Another type of wool fiber is called a cloud.
 These fibers have been cleaned and dyed.
 Then together with other colors and fibers they go through a machine that combines them.
 We no longer carry any of the wool roving or clouds.
-However, you can use Kreinik metallic and Rainbow Gallery threads to add bling.
-Caron Collection Solid Impressions and Variegated Impressions is a wool/silk blend that could be used for outlining and accents in your pieces also.
+You can also use Kreinik metallic and Rainbow Gallery threads to add sparkle.
+Caron Collection Solid Impressions and Variegated Impressions is a wool/silk blend that could also be used for outlining and accents in your pieces .

-You can create your felted project directly on another piece of wool like Weeks Dye Works Snow Cream Wool Felt (845-956-1096).
+You can create your felted project directly on another piece of wool like Weeks Dye Works Snow Cream Wool Felt).
 You can also felt the design on top of another fabric, so for a jacket yoke or a purse design.

-Not many of my newsletters come with a safety warning!
-However, this technique does require you to take some extra important precautions.
+Not many articles come with a safety warning, but this technique does require you to take some extra important precautions.

 You add a bit of roving into the mold and start poking it down.
 Add more as needed.
 A little bit of roving goes a long way in the mold.
-If we don’t carry a mold in the shape you need, try a cookie cutter!
+You can eve try using a cookie cutter as a mold.